PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 and pushing, retain the 81/128 phase-cap audit and keep composite results outside the bounded integer mapping store.
 Never create, update, or reopen a pull request.

+## Layout pass-set 2 residual cleanup characterization

+The remaining direct mapping family in the second layout pass-set contains eight consecutive elementwise/Concat/SPP/layout cleanup observations and one later SA/PA MirrorPad observation.
+All nine share the outer layout guard, have explicit bounded integer schemas, and have no defaults or consumers.

+The contract fixes exact owner expressions, the eight-result adjacency, composite boundaries on both clusters, the isolated SA/PA position, and absence of loads.
+Composite recovery results remain excluded.
+Its strict expected failure requires nine stable `cleanup.layout_pass_set_2.*` records.

+Validation completed sequentially under core-only `uv`: the owner/schema baseline is `22 passed in 1.42s`; the characterization plus those contracts is `23 passed, 1 xfailed in 1.59s`; targeted Ruff, bytecode compilation, and whitespace checks pass.

+Commit and push this characterization before replacing only the nine mapping destinations.
+Preserve the outer guard, adjacency, and every composite boundary, then update multi-occurrence owner and bounded-store contracts, validate, document, commit, and push.
+Never create, update, or reopen a pull request.